 [Section 29 amended by No. 58 of 2010 s.
 31.]

 29A.
-Change of particulars
+Change of particulars, licensee to notify Commissioner

 (1) A licensed valuer shall give written notice to the Commissioner of any change in the particulars specified in the register in respect of that valuer as soon as practicable after that change takes place.